Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 Famous Seans include Jamaican rapper Sean Paul and American rapper, Scottish actor Sean Connery, and musician Sean John Combs (Diddy).

-The name is derived from the Irish word “coachuhhar” and is linked to the ancient King of Ulster, Conchobhar mac Nessa.
+The name is derived from the Irish origin word “coachuhhar” and is linked to the ancient King of Ulster, Conchobhar mac Nessa.

 Famous Conors include the ‘notorious’ Irish mixed martial artist Conor McGregor and English singer-songwriter Conor Maynard.